How to Get Up From the Bed During Pregnancy?

 Below, we share with you handy tips on how to get up from bed during early pregnancy without getting injured:

 Bring your knees closer to your belly and move them to the edge of your bed.
-Using your arms for support, push yourself to come to a sitting position.
-Now, swing both your legs on to the floor.
-You can also use a pillow in between both your legs to get up.
+Using your arms for support, push yourself to a sitting position.
+Now, swing both your legs onto the floor.
+You can also use a pillow between both legs to get up.

 2. Breathe in and Breathe Out

-Pregnancy causes dizziness at times, especially when you try to get up.
-Practising deep-breathing exercises will provide you with relief and alleviate the back pain that you might feel after getting up.
+Pregnancy can sometimes cause dizziness, especially when you try to get up.
+Deep breathing exercises can relieve your dizziness and alleviate the back pain you might feel after getting up (4).

 3. Ask for Help

-Getting up from the bed during pregnancy can be an arduous task because your growing belly causes your centre of gravity to shift and you have trouble balancing.
+Getting up from bed during pregnancy can be arduous because your growing belly causes your centre of gravity to shift, and you have trouble balancing (3).
 Do not get up in a hurry.
 Take your time, and get up slowly and safely from the bed.

 Also Read: